-The Sustainability team leads strategic initiatives related to the Firm's climate approach and strategy.
-This includes net zero, climate risk management, GHG emissions assessment, metrics and reporting, and regulation.
-We formed a Net Zero Steering Committee in 2021 to oversee our strategy on behalf of Exco, who are consulted for final approval of key decisions and provided with regular updates, as required.
-The Net Zero Steering Committee is a cross-functional group, chaired by the Head of Sustainability and includes further representatives from Sustainability, Investor Solutions, and Partners from Actis infrastructure investment strategies (Energy, Long Life, and Real Estate).
+The Sustainability team leads strategic initiatives related to Actis' climate approach and strategy.
+The Head of Sustainability is accountable and reports to either the Executive Committee or Management Committee for key decisions.
+Topics include decarbonisation, transition planning, regulation, climate risk management, GHG emissions assessment, and metrics and reporting.
+We formed a Net Zero Steering Committee in 2021 to oversee our strategy on behalf of Exco.
+This was a crossfunctional group, chaired by the Head of Sustainability and included further representatives from Sustainability, Investor Solutions, and Partners from Actis infrastructure investment strategies (Energy, Long Life, and Real Estate).